 Bringing together contentious groups to find common ground is one of the most exhilarating and rewarding challenges for me.

 What in your background helps you in this job?

 When I was six, my grandmother told me I couldn’t drive tractor-trailer trucks because I was a girl – so of course I drove coast to coast hauling all kinds of things.
 How does that help me today?
 I developed a deep appreciation for our country – not just the glitzy parts – and expanded my understanding of hard work and the spirit that drives people who seldom have a voice.
 This experience gave me a lens that enables me to build better connections at all levels in the organizations in which I work.

 What’s got you thinking right now?

 I believe that our technological capabilities have superseded our social abilities, and I spend a great deal of time thinking about how to mitigate the threats of what I see as a growing chasm.
-I am concerned about the increasing inability to engage in meaningful conversation and express differences.
-From my perspective, one-line bullet points, short text exchanges and confirmation bias has and continues to erode the basic communication capabilities essential to a peaceful and productive society.
+I am concerned about the increasing inability to engage in meaningful conversations and express differences.
+From my perspective, one-line bullet points, short text exchanges, and confirmation bias has and continues to erode the basic communication capabilities essential to a peaceful and productive society.

 What is something about you that would surprise most people?